Salvation in Christianity: Justification

 In Christian theology, justification is God's act of removing the guilt and penalty of sin while at the same time making a sinner righteous through Christ's atoning sacrifice.
 The means of justification is an area of significant difference among Catholicism, Orthodoxy, and Protestantism.
-Justification is often seen as being the theological fault line that divided Catholic from the Lutheran and Reformed traditions of Protestantism during the Reformation.
+Justification is often seen as being the theological fault line that divided the Catholic from the Lutheran, Anglican and Reformed traditions of Protestantism during the Reformation.

-Broadly speaking, Eastern Orthodox and Catholic Christians distinguish between initial justification, which in their view ordinarily occurs at baptism; and final salvation, accomplished after a lifetime of striving to do God's will (theosis or divinization).
+Broadly speaking, the Catholic Church, the Eastern Orthodox Church, the Oriental Orthodox Churches, and the Church of the East distinguish between initial justification, which in their view ordinarily occurs at baptism; and final salvation, accomplished after a lifetime of striving to do God's will (theosis or divinization).

-Theosis is a transformative process whose aim is likeness to or union with God, as taught by the Eastern Orthodox Church and Eastern Catholic Churches.
+Theosis is a transformative process whose aim is likeness to or union with God, as taught by the Eastern Churches (Eastern Orthodox, Eastern Catholic, and Oriental Orthodox).
 As a process of transformation, theosis is brought about by the effects of catharsis (purification of mind and body) and theoria ('illumination' with the 'vision' of God).
 According to Eastern Christian teaching, theosis is very much the purpose of human life.
 It is considered achievable only through a synergy (or cooperation) between human activity and God's uncreated energies (or operations).
 The synonymous term divinization is the transforming effect of divine grace, the Spirit of God, or the atonement of Christ.
 Theosis and divinization are distinguished from sanctification, "being made holy," which can also apply to objects; and from apotheosis, also "divinization," lit. 'making divine').

 Catholics believe faith which is active in charity and good works (fides caritate formata) can justify, or remove the burden of guilt in sin, from man.
 Forgiveness of sin exists and is natural, but justification can be lost by mortal sin.

 In the Protestant doctrine, sin is merely "covered" and righteousness imputed.
-In Lutheranism and Calvinism, righteousness from God is viewed as being credited to the sinner's account through faith alone, without works.
+In Lutheranism, Anglicanism and Reformed Christianity, righteousness from God is viewed as being credited to the sinner's account through faith alone, without works.
 Protestants believe faith without works can justify man because Christ died for sinners, but anyone who truly has faith will produce good works as a product of faith, as a good tree produces good fruit.
-For Lutherans, justification can be lost with the loss of faith.
+For Lutherans, justification can be lost with the loss of faith or mortal sin.